rafimd422/Donation-Compaign/README.md

-Project Features:
+Some Simple Project Fetures Project Features:
-        • You can search for the category you want to see.
+      <br/>  • You can search for the category you want to see.
-        • You'will get notified by a toast when you Donate.
+      <br/>  • You'will get notified by a toast when you Donate.
-        • You can see the List where you're donated.
+      <br/>  • You can see the List where you're donated.